cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # typescript-plugin-proactive-code-fixes

-TypeScript Langauge Service Plugin with several small proactive code refactors like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, etc. Right now:
+TypeScript Langauge Service Plugin with several small proactive code refactors to solve errors (diagnostics) like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, reassigning a const, etc. The tool is based both on the context of the user and on the current diagnostic error in that line.
+Right now:

-* create variable
+* create variable (when assigning non declared variable)
-* create constructor
+* create constructor (when calling new A(a,b) on a class that doesn't have that constructor )
+* const2let
+* declareClass
+* nameFunction
+* make an object literal implement the interface declared type by adding / removing necessary members

-but more to come!!
+and more to come!!

 # Demo